BlenderCN-Org/hypermesh/doc/user-guide.md

 (`<spacebar> -> Update hypercoordinates`).
 Note that this is necessary in order for the panel _Hypercoordinates_ to show the correct coordinates (!).

+If you are not interested in precise hypercoordinates, it is not necessary to call the `Update hypercoordinates` operator.
+For example, when you change a hypermesh's projection, the hypercoordinates are recalculated automatically before the hypermesh is projected using the new projection.